AlibabaCloudDocs/sddp/intl.en-US/Best practices/Best practices for protecting data stored in OSS.md

 4. On the OSS tab, click **Unauthorized** and select multiple OSS buckets to authorize DSC to access these OSS buckets at a time.

     You can also find an OSS bucket and click **Authorization** in the Open protection column to authorize DSC to access the OSS bucket.
-For more information, see [Authorize SDDP to access OSS buckets](/intl.en-US/User Guide/Grant access to data assets.md).
+For more information, see [Authorize DSC to access OSS buckets](/intl.en-US/User Guide/Grant access to data assets.md).

     DSC starts to scan objects that are stored in your OSS buckets within 2 hours after the authorization.
 The time taken to scan objects in your OSS buckets depends on the total size of the objects.
 For more information, see the "How long does it take to scan data in my data asset after I authorize SDDP to access the data asset?" section of the [Sensitive data scan and detection](/intl.en-US/FAQ/Sensitive data scan and detection.md) topic.